DhanujaShaji/DHS-SocialMediaFilter/README.md

 - Provide Anonymized Twitter Data
 - Uncover Original Twitter Data
 - Make an Audit Decision

+## Censored, Blacklisted and flagged terms
+ - Censored terms came from the sensitive information detailed in the project requirements - Censored.txt
+  - specfically terms related to sexual orientation, financial information, illness (mostly cancer), various dating-related terms and sexual terms (terms pulled from various websites)
+ - flagged terms came directly from the DHS's watchlisted terms, which was published - Flagged.txt
+ - blacklists were harder to find, searched the internet for Twitter ID's of known terrorist groups - Blacklist.txt
+ - Demo blacklist was a sample for demo-ing purposes, using Donald Trump's twitter and who he was following in order to cause the tool alarm - DemoBlacklistNames.txt

 ## IntegratedDataScraping+Analysis
 - Consists of all codes required for data scraping and analysis.